cmiles/PiSlicedDayPhotos/README.md

 ## Backstory and Setup

 For a number of years my wife and I used a previous project - [cmiles/PiDropLapse](https://github.com/cmiles/PiDropLapse/tree/main) - and a [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) to take periodic photographs and sensor readings to monitor an area inside our house.
-Since moving to a more rural property I have wanted to do a similar project but outside and solar powered - Raspberry Pi shortages, never quite finding an in-stock dedicated Pi solar setup that I loved and other house project delayed that idea...
+Since moving to a more rural property I have wanted to do a similar project but outside and solar powered - Raspberry Pi shortages, never quite finding an in-stock dedicated Pi solar setup that I loved and other house projects delayed that idea...

 Recently we installed a 12V/200aH solar system near our parking area.
-The main purpose of this system is to power the rodent deterrent lights for our vehicles - but it has more than enough power to also power a Pi for photo purposes!
+The main purpose of this system is to power the rodent deterrent lights for our trucks - but it has more than enough power to also power a Pi for photo purposes!

 ### Equipment:
  - [Raspberry Pi 3 Model A+](https://www.raspberrypi.com/products/raspberry-pi-3-model-a-plus/) with [a case from Adafruit](https://www.adafruit.com/product/2359): This is about $32 USD plus shipping - I like both the $25 USD price of the 3 A+ and the selection of ports - more utility than the Zero 2 W and I wouldn't ever use all the ports on a 'full size' 3 or 4.